peteroupc/peteroupc.github.io/exporand.md

 1. If **a** has unsampled digits before the last sampled digit in its fractional part, set each of those unsampled digits to a digit chosen uniformly at random.
 Now, let _digitcount_ be the number of digits in **a**'s fractional part.
 2. Create a uniform PSRN, call it _ret_.
 Set _ret_'s sign to **a**'s sign.
 Let _base_ be the base of digits stored in **a**'s fractional part (such as 2 for binary or 10 for decimal).
-3. If **a** has no non-zero digit in its fractional part, and has an integer part of 0, then append a digit chosen uniformly at random to **a**'s fractional part.
+3. If **a** has no nonzero digit in its fractional part, and has an integer part of 0, then append a digit chosen uniformly at random to **a**'s fractional part.
 If that digit is 0, repeat this step.
 (This step is crucial for correctness when both PSRNs' intervals cover the number 0, since the distribution of their product is different from the usual case.)
 4. Let _afp_ be **a**'s integer and fractional parts packed into an integer, as explained in the example.
 (For example, if **a** represents the number 83.12344..., _afp_ is 8312344.)
 5. (Calculate lower and upper bounds of 1/**a**, disregarding **a**'s sign.)
 Set _dcount_ to _digitcount_, then set _ddc_ to _base_<sup>_dcount_</sup>, then set _lower_ to (_ddc_/(_afp_+1)), then set _upper_ to (_ddc_/_afp_).
 6. Set _lowerdc_ to floor(_lower_\*_ddc_).
 If _lowerdc_ is 0, add 1 to _dcount_, multiply _ddc_ by _base_, then repeat this step.
 (This step too is important for correctness.)